awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Managing.Clone.md

 ## Limitations of Aurora cloning<a name="Aurora.Managing.Clone.Limitations"></a>

 Aurora cloning currently has the following limitations:
 + You can create as many clones as you want, up to the maximum number of DB clusters allowed in the AWS Region\.
-However, after you create 15 clones, the next clone is a full copy\.
-The cloning operation acts like a point\-in\-time recovery\.
++ You can have up to 15 clones at the same time that were created by the copy\-on\-write protocol\.
+After you have 15 clones, the next clone that you create is a full copy\.
+The subsequent cloning operation acts like a point\-in\-time recovery\.
 + You can't create a clone in a different AWS Region from the source Aurora DB cluster\.
 + You can't create an Aurora Serverless v1 clone from a nonencrypted provisioned Aurora DB cluster\.
 + You can't create a Aurora Serverless v1 clone from a MySQL 5\.6\-compatible provisioned cluster, or a provisioned clone of a MySQL 5\.6\-compatible Aurora Serverless v1 cluster\.